 Bonuses began their climb in the 1980s, when deregulation allowed commercial banks to expand into more stock and bond trading and boost profits by buying and selling with the bank’s own money.
 Eat-what-you-kill traditions meant professionals reaped bonuses in line with the profit they generated.
 Top bankers argued that their skills made them as valuable as professional athletes.
 When risky investments blew up during the crisis and banks were deemed too big to fail without harming the financial system, the moral hazard of bonuses was exposed.
-Lenders that took taxpayer money to stay afloat were forced to slash payments to top executives as protests like Occupy Wall Street focused on the issue.
-U.S. banks faced less scrutiny after repaying the government and leaving the jurisdiction of Kenneth Feinberg, the Obama administration’s former pay master.
-The U.S. adopted the Volcker Rule to ban speculation at federally insured banks, though a proposal on bonuses stalled.
+Lenders that took taxpayer money to stay afloat were forced to slash payments to top executives.
+While U.S. banks faced less scrutiny after repaying the government and leaving the jurisdiction of Kenneth Feinberg, the government's pay master, protests like Occupy Wall Street kept focus on the issue.
+The U.S. adopted the Volcker Rule to limit speculation at federally insured banks, though the proposal on bonuses wasn't completed.
 A series of high-profile legal settlements in the U.S. and U.K. hasn’t done much to improve the public’s view of bankers, as lenders were fined for violating sanctions, manipulating benchmark rates and selling customers insurance they didn’t need.